History of African Americans in Boston: Late 20th century

+The National Center of Afro-American Artists (NCAAA) was founded by Elma Lewis in 1968 in Roxbury, Boston.

 In 1968, WGBH-TV began airing Say Brother (later renamed Basic Black), Boston's longest running public affairs program produced by, for and about African Americans.
 In 1972, Sheridan Broadcasting purchased the WILD (AM) radio station, making it the only urban, contemporary music radio station in the country owned and operated by a black-owned company.

 Rabbi Gerald Zelermyer of Mattapan was attacked on June 27, 1969, by two black youths who came to his door, handed him a note telling him to "lead the Jewish racists out of Mattapan" and threw acid in his face.
 He was severely burned but not permanently disfigured.
 Two Mattapan synagogues were burned down by arsonists in 1970.
 By 1980, nearly all of the Jews who had lived on Blue Hill Avenue had relocated.

 The Elma Lewis School of Fine Arts gave its first annual performance of the Black Nativity at the school in 1970.
 It has been performed at various venues since then, including the Boston Opera House.
 Its new home is the Paramount Theatre.

 In 1972, the Museum of African American History purchased the African Meeting House, in Boston's Beacon Hill.

 From 1974 to 1980, the Combahee River Collective, a political organizing group largely composed of Black lesbian socialists, met in Boston and nearby suburbs.
 The Collective is perhaps best remembered for developing the Combahee River Collective Statement, a foundational text for identity politics and an important Black feminist text.